People's Liberation Army Navy: Future of the People's Liberation Army Navy

 The PLAN's ambitions include operating out to the first and second island chains, as far as the South Pacific near Australia, and spanning to the Aleutian islands, and operations extending to the Straits of Malacca near the Indian Ocean.

 Between 2001 and 2006 there was a rapid building and acquisition program, a trend which continued.
-There were more than a dozen new classes of ships built in those five years, totaling some 60 brand new ships (including landing ships and auxiliaries).
+There were more than a dozen new classes of ships built in those five years, totalling some 60 brand new ships (including landing ships and auxiliaries).
 Simultaneously, dozens of other ships have been either phased out of service or refitted with new equipment.

 Ronald O'Rourke of the Congressional Research Service reported that the long-term goals of PLAN planning include: